MelleStarke/Showcase/README.md

 ## Code

 ### Kenku
 Kenku is the product I'm developing for my Master's Thesis.
-Though I don't want to spoil the whole thing, I would like to showcase a recorrung module in my network.
+Though I don't want to spoil the whole thing, I would like to showcase a recurring module in my network.
 This module is based on the work of [Kameoka et al. (2021)](https://arxiv.org/pdf/2104.06900).

 ```python